 Do not wait until you need to reverse symptoms (the results are never as good).
 Start preventing now!

-Advocating for a better oral health care system involves educating the
+Dental hygienists care about you.
+They continue to advocate for a better oral health care system as well as educating the

 Oral Health for better Overall Health!